kossiitkgp/docs/events/kwoc.md

   - Briefly about KWoC
   - Mentor and Student Docs' Links
   - Instructions to register
-  - A KWoC workspace invite link.
-(Already existing one or New Slack workspace can be created)
+  - KWoC Discord Server invite link.
 -  Mail previous year's students and mentors that kwoc is back - along with working registration links.
 -  Make sure to take database backups periodically.
 -  When projects are being registered, they should not be immediately shown on the Projects Page.
 The projects should be shown only when they are accepted.
 During the registration period, the projects should be accepted frequently(atleast on a daily basis).
 The guidelines to accept projects are discussed [here](https://github.com/kossiitkgp/mistakes/blob/master/kwoc20.md) (2nd point in `Logistical` section).
 If we are rejecting a project, mail the mentor why we are doing so.